What Is an SEO Audit?

 9. Understand Your Site’s Page Experience

-We have already touched upon Google's Page Experience update that is coming in 2021 above, specifically in relation to site speed and mobile-friendliness.
+We have already touched upon Google's Page Experience update above, specifically about site speed and mobile-friendliness.

-To cut straight to the chase, user experience is (finally) being introduced as a ranking factor.
+In short, user experience is (finally) used as a ranking factor.

 Here is what Google had to say: